Koninklijke Philips (AMS:PHIA) Given a €52.00 Price Target at Sanford C. Bernstein

-Sanford C. Bernstein set a €52.00 ($61.18) target price on Koninklijke Philips (AMS:PHIA) in a research report report published on Friday morning, Borsen Zeitung reports.
-The firm currently has a buy rating on the stock.
+Sanford C. Bernstein set a €52.00 ($61.18) target price on Koninklijke Philips (AMS:PHIA) in a research note released on Thursday morning, Borsen Zeitung reports.
+The brokerage currently has a buy rating on the stock.

 About Koninklijke Philips